 Central Piedmont Community College prohibits any form of violence in the workplace that threatens the safety of employees and students and seeks to provide a sound learning environment for students.
-The College intends to use management tools such as mediation, discipline, and dismissal policies as well as the Employee Assistance Program to promote a workplace and learning environment which is free of violence and provides reasonable protection for employees and students.
+The College intends to use management tools such as mediation, discipline, and dismissal policies as well as the Employee Assistance Program, the Student Code of Conduct, and the CPCC Care Team to promote a workplace and learning environment which is free of violence and provides reasonable protection for employees and students.

 IV.
 Prevention Program

 A. A plan to prevent workplace violence and a crisis management plan has been developed, implemented, and maintained.

 B. Employees and students will be provided with information and training regarding the potential for violence in the workplace.
 The purpose of such training is to: